FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 Daily ephemerides for the interstellar comet **3I/ATLAS (C/2025 N1)**, generated straight from NASA/JPL Horizons and organised so astrologers can drop the body into their favorite apps.
 Coverage spans the comet’s passage through the heliosphere (2016‑01‑01 → 2040‑12‑31).
 The current build references **Horizons solution #27 (2025‑10‑10)**; rerun `tools/update_orbital_elements.py` whenever JPL posts a newer solution and you want the helpers to reflect it.

 ## Quick start
-1. Download the release bundle that matches your app (see **End-user direct downloads** below) or clone this repository.
+1. Download the ready-made zip that matches your app (see **End-user direct downloads** below) or clone this repository.
 2. Unzip the bundle so you can see the per-app `README` inside each folder.
 3. Follow the checklist in that `README` (localized copies live under `docs/localized/`) or run the helper script included for Solar Fire, KStars, and Stellarium.
 4. Optional maintenance: run `python tools/update_orbital_elements.py` to pull the latest SBDB solution and `python tools/verify_ephemeris.py` to spot-check a few dates against live Horizons before distributing updates.